 Here are some other ideas:

-2. Create a quality local resource (local guide, map, to-do list in the city and so on) and get in touch with local press for coverage
+Create a quality local resource (local guide, map, to-do list in the city and so on) and get in touch with local press for coverage.

-3. Arrange for interviews with important and quality online publications.
+Arrange interviews with reputable and high-quality online publications.

 Over to you!
 What are your strategies for Local SEO?

-Let us know in the comments below if any of the above strategies worked for you.
+Please let us know in the comments below if any of the above strategies were effective for you.

 Sahil is the CEO and Founder of Rankwatch - a platform, which helps companies and brands stay ahead with their SEO efforts in the ever growing internet landscape.
 Sahil likes making creative products that can help in the automation of mundane tasks and he can spend endless nights implementing new technologies and ideas.
 You can connect with him and the Rankwatch team on Facebook or Twitter.